 - Cost-Share: Funds are available from both the DNR and Natural Resource Conservation Service (NRCS) to help with woodland improvement projects.
 Stewardship plans are not required for all projects, but help significantly when putting in an application.

-Our office charges a fee based on how many acres are to be included in the plan.
 There are currently DNR cost share funds available to cover part of this cost.
 Our Forester can help you apply. https://www.dnr.state.mn.us/woodlands/cost-share.html